Carvago/oauth-client-php-demo/readme.md

 ## Usage

-*Note: V2 supports only JSON request body.
-To switch to v1 which uses multipart/form-data request and different endpoints replace v2 with v1 in the start server command below.*
+*Note: V2 supports only JSON request body and properties are camelCase.
+To switch to v1 which uses multipart/form-data requests, properties are in snake_case and different endpoints replace v2 with v1 in the start server command below.*

 You will need to obtain client id + client secret from service provider.